uploadcare/meteor-uploadcare-widget/README.md

 ```html
 <input type="hidden" role="uploadcare-uploader" name="my_file" />
 ```
+By inserting the line you define where the widget will be positioned on a page.

-Don't forget to type in the `name` attribute — this is a path to your widget.
+Don't forget about the `name` attribute to further fine-tune your elements behavior.

 The library looks for inputs with the `role` attribute, and places widgets there.